delloiaconos/poc_shelly_cloud/README.md

 You need to:
 1. In your Python environments, install the dependencies listed in `requirements.txt` (`pip install -r requirements.txt`)
 2. Set two environment variables that will be used for the OAuth login:
     - `SHELLY_EMAIL` with the email you use on your Shelly Cloud account
-    - `SHELLY_PASSWORD_SHA1` with the sha1 of your Shelly Cloud account password (can be obtained with `echo -n "my_password" | sha1sum` for example).
+    - `SHELLY_PASSWORD_SHA1` with the sha1 of your Shelly Cloud account password (can be obtained with `echo -n "my_password" | sha1sum` for example, or you can find it stored in the `password` field in the `user_data` entry of your browser local storage for home.shelly.cloud).
 3. Change the `SERVER` variable with the server used for your account.
 You can obtain it by looking at the network requests done on the official Shelly Home Website.
 It should be something like `shelly-49-eu.shelly.cloud`.
+You can also find it stored in the `user_api_url` field in the `user_data` entry of your browser local storage for home.shelly.cloud.
 4. You can then launch the script